Edited by: Keri Stooksbury

 Today, it’s rare for people to carry around a great deal of cash in their pockets.
 Instead, using credit can make transactions of nearly any size much quicker and more convenient.
 Unfortunately, though, borrowing too much can end up being hazardous to your financial health.

-Because credit cards will often have a nice-sized limit, it can be much easier to purchase on impulse as opposed to having a real need for the item or service.
+Because credit cards often have a nice-sized limit, it can be much easier to purchase on impulse as opposed to having a budget for the item or service.

 Are You Becoming Trapped by Credit Card Debt?

 When it comes to borrowing for purchases like a car or a home, credit cards work a bit differently than these types of loans.
-But, rather than knowing (in most cases) what your payment will be each month, the amount you owe on a credit card balance can continue to grow — even if you don’t make any additional purchases.
+But, rather than having a standard repayment amount each month, the amount you owe on a credit card balance can continue to grow due to compounding interest — even if you don’t make any additional purchases.